Bridgewater Canal: Worsley to Leigh extension

 In 1795 the duke secured a fifth act, the Bridgwater Canal Act 1795 (35 Geo.
 3. c.
 44), which enabled him to extend the canal a further 5 mi from Worsley via Boothstown, Astley Green and Bedford to Leigh.
 The new extension enabled the supply to Manchester of coal from Leigh and the surrounding districts.
-On 21 June 1819 an act of Parliament was enacted to create a link between this extension and the Leeds and Liverpool Canal at Wigan.
+On 21 June 1819 the Leeds and Liverpool Canal Branch and Railway Act 1819 (59 Geo.
+3. c. cv) was enacted to create a link between this extension and the Leeds and Liverpool Canal at Wigan.

 Access to the canal brought about a rapid development in coal mining on the Manchester Coalfield west of Worsley.
 Chaddock pits in the east of Tyldesley were connected to an underground level from Worsley.
 In 1820, to ease congestion at the Delph in Worsley, Chaddock Pit was connected to the canal at Boothstown basin by an underground canal, the Chaddock Level which ran in a north west direction from the canal at Boothstown to the pit.
 Sometime after 1840 Samuel Jackson built a narrow gauge tramroad worked by horses from his Gin Pit Colliery to Marsland Green where he installed cranes and tipplers to load barges at a wharf.
 The tramroad was later worked by locomotives.
 In 1867 the Fletchers built a private railway line and the Bedford Basin with facilities for loading coal from Howe Bridge onto barges.
 Astley Green Colliery began winding coal on the north bank of the canal in 1912.
 In the 1940s and '50s coal was sent to Barton Power Station and Runcorn Gas Works.